 Honeywell offers a number of connected heating products, including the aforementioned Evohome, but the T6 is a great pick for those who need wide smart assistant support.

-The Lyric T6 offers heating control via your smartphone or tablet, like the rest of the services on this list, but its does a little less than Honeywell's Evohome offering.
-There is no multi-zone control for example, though it does offer location based temperature control via a Geofence.
+The Lyric T6 offers heating control via your smartphone or tablet, like the rest of the services on this list, but it does a little less than Honeywell's Evohome offering.
+There is no multi-zone control, for example, though it does offer location-based temperature control via a Geofence.

 Netatmo Smart Thermostat

-The Netatmo Smart Thermostat, designed by Philip Starck, offers the same remote access as others available, while also claiming to be the perfect balance between functionality and design.
+The Netatmo Smart Thermostat offers the same remote access as others, while also aiming to strike a balance between functionality and design.

-You can control and monitor your heating anytime and anywhere using the app (or indeed the controller itself), and, after you've answered a few initial questions at setup, the company claims it will adapt to your lifestyle by observing your habits to create a program based on them.
+You can control and monitor your heating anytime and anywhere using the app (or indeed the controller itself), and, after you've answered a few initial questions at setup, the company claims it will adapt to your lifestyle by observing your habits and creating a program based on them.

-Temperature can be adjusted on the thermostat itself or through your smart device and you'll also be able to find out your energy consumption.
-The Netatmo Smart Thermostat is compatible with Amazon Alexa, Google Assistant and Apple HomeKit and control of individual zones is also available with the Netatmo Smart Radiator Valves.
+The Netatmo Smart Thermostat is compatible with Amazon Alexa, Google Assistant and Apple HomeKit, and control of individual zones is also available with the Netatmo Smart Radiator Valves.

 Ecobee has plenty of great smart thermostat and heating control systems to recommend, but the latest and greatest is the Ecobee SmartThermostat.
 To make it easier for those that are keeping count, this is the fifth-generation model, also known as the Ecobee5.